-Inexpensive Necessities – There are a few small items that every triathlete should have.
+Less Expensive Necessities – There are a few small items that every triathlete should have.
 These include proper race uniform, a race belt, and speed laces/cord locs on your shoes.
-These three items are inexpensive and allow you to save a lot of time in transition.
-These three items could save you over a minute in transition and are therefore no brainers.
+These three items are less expensive than most items and allow you to save a lot of time in transition.
+The newer sleeved tri suits have been found to save cyclists around 25 watts (or 1 min) over a 40k TT.
+Race belts and speed laces could save you up to an additional minute in transition and are therefore no brainers.

 Aero Bars – The primary benefit of aero bars is not the actual aero bar itself but rather the position it enables you to achieve.
 If you have a road bike, adding aero bars to your bike and getting a bike fit to get in the ideal position with these aero bars will gain you about 25 watts (or 1 mph).
 This should therefore be your first upgrade if you are currently using a traditional road bike with drop bars.
 With that said, just slapping aero bars on your bike without altering your position through a fit will result in little to no additional speed.